konfuzio-ai/konfuzio-sdk/docs/index.rst

 Our **API Documentation** is available online via https://app.konfuzio.com/api.
 Have a look at our `YouTube API Tutorial <https://www.youtube.com/watch?v=NZKUrKyFVA8>`_ too.

-The Konfuzio Software Development Kit, the **Konfuzio SDK**, can be installed via `pip install konfuzio-sdk <https://pypi.org/project/konfuzio-sdk/>`_.
+The documentation for the Konfuzio Software Development Kit, the **Konfuzio SDK**, can be found in the SDK section.
-Find examples in Python and review the source code on `GitHub <https://github.com/konfuzio-ai/document-ai-python-sdk>`_.
+You can also consult the source code on `GitHub <https://github.com/konfuzio-ai/document-ai-python-sdk>`_.

-In addition, enterprise clients do have access to our `Python Konfuzio Training Module <./training/training_documentation.html>`_ to define, train and run custom Document AI.
+In addition, enterprise clients do have access to our `Python Konfuzio Training Module <./training/training_documentation.html>`_.

-Download the **On-Prem and Private Cloud** documentation to deploy Konfuzio on a single VM or on your cluster.
-Use `this link <./_static/pdf/konfuzio_on_prem.pdf>`_ to access the latest version.

 The `Changelog of app.konfuzio.com Server <./web/changelog_app.html>`_ provides you with insights about any (future) release.